tintin10q/SPL-compiler/report/report.md

 Because we have the location for each node in the AST, we can use this location to generate decent error messages that point to a specific location in the source code.
 However, since we have not yet finished the typechecking phase completely, we have not yet implemented generation of these error messages.
 Currently, the error is a simple string that explains *how* the unification failed (e.g. "Cannot unify `Int` with `Bool`.").glorious .

-## Polymorphism, inference and overloading
+## Polymorphism, inference

-We are planning on supporting polymorphism, inference and overloading.
-However, since we have not fully implemented typechecking yet, we cannot talk about this yet.
+Our inference and type checking has now been implemented.
+But we still need to implement narrowing of functions for the code generation phase.

 ### Type variable instantiation